samdatkins/sing-along/README.md

   - From the root of the project: `docker-compose run web bash`
 - Load the seed data into the database
   - `python manage.py loaddata api/seed/0001_initial.json`

+## Running the project

+- Backend
+  - Run `docker-compose up` from the root of the project
+  - To access the backend api, go to `localhost:8080/api` in a browser
+  - To access the Django Admin, go to `localhost:8080/admin` in a browser
+- Frontend
+  - Go to the `frontend` folder in a terminal
+  - Run `yarn install && yarn start`
+  - To view the web application, go to `localhost:3000` in a browser

 ## Stack Brainstorming